Hemp & Contaminated Soil

-There have been countless articles to extol the various attributes of the hemp plant, and this will be yet another one.
+Hemp can clean contaminated soil and there has been countless articles to extol the various attributes of the hemp plant.
+This is going to be another one with more detail.
 Not only can hemp fiber can be used to create anything from clothing and paper to concrete bricks, but hemp plants also possess the remarkable ability to pull foreign contaminants and heavy metals out of polluted soil, through a process called phytoremediation.

 After the infamous reactor explosion at the nuclear power plant at Chernobyl in 1986 caused numerous toxic compounds to be projected into the surrounding area, farmers close to the blast zone were understandably worried about what impact the radioactive particles would have on the soil.
 In an attempt to clean out the toxic materials and reduce further dispersion of radionuclide, different hyperaccumulators were planted, most notably hemp.